 From helping you find the highest level of medical care to aggressively representing your best interests at trial, our Columbus personal injury lawyers will do everything within our power to help you recover from your injuries and obtain the justice and compensation you deserve.
 If you or a loved one suffered a traumatic brain injury due to someone else’s negligent actions, you need a legal team that will provide invaluable assistance, such as:

 - Being available to answer all of your questions and concerns

 - Keeping you updated during all stages of the claims process

 - Obtaining medical records proving the type and extent of your injuries

 - Identifying the at-fault party responsible for your losses

 - Accurately calculating the fair value of past and future damages

 - Negotiating maximum recovery with the at-fault party’s insurance company

 - Taking your case to court if necessary and fighting skillfully on your behalf

 When seeking maximum compensation in your Columbus traumatic brain injury case, experience and dedication matter.
-Contact the Columbus personal injury law firm of Slater & Zurz at (614)756-2714.
+Contact the Columbus personal injury lawyer at Slater & Zurz today at (614)756-2714.
 We offer a free consultation with absolutely no obligation.
 If you are unable to come to our office, we will gladly make arrangements to come to your home or hospital room to discuss your case.